Faustria/SpecExplorer2010Reviver/README.md

 USAGE
 ======
-Try to compile a SpecExplorer demo-model: See the StaticModel-folder. <br>
+Try to compile a Spec Explorer demo-model: See the StaticModel-folder. <br>
 (Repair missing links to libraries using the binaries in the SpecExplorer2010Binaries-folder)

 Try to compile the Reviver and explore the demo-model-binaries using Spec Explorer 2010: See the Reviver-folder. <br>